Caps and Gowns

 Ultimately, distinctive caps, gowns, and hoods developed for the institution, the field of learning, and for the level of academic achievement.
 American colleges and universities first established a code of academic dress at the end of the 19th century.
 Bachelors’ gowns have pointed sleeves and are worn closed.
 The gown for the doctor’s degree has bell-shaped sleeves and may be worn open or closed.
 Black is the usual color for the gown, although some colleges allow those receiving the Ph.D. to wear gowns of the color of the institution.

 Trimmings in black velvet or in the distinctive color of the discipline are on the gown and the hood.
 The lining color of the academic hood identifies the university that granted the highest degree held by the wearer.
 Scarlet and gray symbolizes The Ohio State University.
 The color of the trim signifies the field of learning in which the degree was received.
 The color of the legal profession is purple.

-Today, the investment of the Juris Doctor hood and the presentation of the diploma case, soon to be filled with the official diploma, acknowledge the hard work, dedication, and academic achievement of the graduates of the Class of 2010.
+Today, the investment of the hood and the presentation of the diploma case, soon to be filled with the official diploma, acknowledge the hard work, dedication, and academic achievement of graduates.
 The investment of the hood also carries with it a continuing commitment to the values and responsibilities represented by the Juris Doctor degree.
 This ceremony marks the passage from the status of student to that of practitioner in the learned profession of the law.